Salut i Psicologia

 Research Group

-We are interested in facilitating the participation of PhD students in the Government of Catalonia's Industrial PhD programme (signing a MOU with a company) and helping them to apply for additional funding.
+We are interested in facilitating the participation of PhD students in the Industrial PhD program of the Generalitat de Catalunya (setting a MOU with a company), and the application for additional funding.

 Dr Manuel Armayones Ruiz